joshfelm/monitor-tui/README.md

 soon).

 ## Debug mode
-Run with `cargo run -- -d` to enable debug mode.
+Run with `-d` to enable debug mode.
 This enables a 3 monitor layout for testing purposes

 ## Todo